bocoup/learn-ansible/exercises/tasks-and-idempotency/overview.md

 ```

 You can also elevate an entire playbook with `become: yes` at the top level.
+A `become_method` can also be specified, which tells Ansible how the permission
+elevation should happen.
+This defaults to `sudo`, which is probably what you'll
+want to use most of the time.

 ## EXERCISE

 A playbook with named tasks has been provided.
-Try to fill out the missing
+Try to fill in the missing
 configuration.
 Once you have the playbook working, run it multiple times,
 paying close attention the output to see that (when possible) Ansible will
 run idempotently.